Filed Under () by Estee on 19-11-2008

 In 2005, Estée curated Beyond Words: The Drawings of Jonathan Lerman at the Lonsdale Gallery in Toronto in order to raise positive awareness about autism and dispel many of the myths surrounding it.
 Due to it’s overwhelming success, Estée decided to incorporate The Autism Acceptance Project to both empower parents and autistic people, but also to lay a positive foundation of acceptance and supports for autistic people in schools and in the workplace.
 She has taken the initiative to a variety of other organizations.
 In 2006, she launched a Toronto lecture series at the Al Greene Theatre in downtown Toronto and another gallery exhibition that received world-wide media attention called: The Joy of Autism: Redefining Ability and Quality of Life.

-Estée is the author of journal articles on art and autism and contributing contributing author to Between Interruptions: Thirty Women Tell the Truth About Motherhood released by Key Porter Books in 2007.
+Estée is also the author of journal articles on art and autism and contributing contributing author to Between Interruptions: Thirty Women Tell the Truth About Motherhood released by Key Porter Books in 2007.
 She wrote “The Mismeasure of Autism: The Basis of Current Autism ‘Advocacy’ for the book Concepts of Normality: The Autistic and Typical Spectrum by Wendy Lawson in 2008, and her piece The Soothing Sense of A, among articles on different subjects other than autism are in the works.
 She studied creative writing at The Humber School For Writers and The University of Toronto yet prior to her intensive interest in writing, she wrote regular columns regarding art from 1987-1995 after graduating from U of T in Fine Art History and working subsequently as a curator of art.
 She has since written for numerous magazines on autism as well as book reviews for various journals.
+Some of her papers are posted within this website.
+For information on upcoming talks and events, check the tab within this website.

-She has also been keeping a weblog entitled The Joy of Autism (2005-2008) in support of neurodiversity and dignity for autistic people which is now archived on this new website www.esteeklar.com in PDF format.
-She continues to write her blog where she discusses books, the writing process, autism and single parenting, and she is currently writing her first book.
+She has also been keeping a weblog entitled The Joy of Autism (2005-2008) in support of Neurodiversity and dignity for autistic people which is now archived on this new website www.esteeklar.com in PDF format.
+She continues to write her blog where she discusses books, the writing process, autism and single parenting.

 To contact her directly, please write, firstname.lastname@example.org.